 The accepted attitude is, ˜Well, children will be children, ™ and that this is a normal rite of passage for being a human being, says Kilgore, who writes the blog Sibling Bullies and has written a book about bullying.

-And that's true, in a way.
+And that’s true, in away.
 If you have a brother or sister, he or she is probably the first person you ever fought with.
-That can be a good thing, Tucker says “ most sibling conflicts and competitiveness are normal, and they can teach children constructive ways of fighting and negotiating.
+That can be a good thing, Tucker says “ most sibling conflicts and competitiveness are normal, and they can teach children constructive ways of fighting and negotiate.

 John Caffaro, a psychologist in private practice in Del Mar, Calif., a San Diego suburb, says one of the biggest red flags signaling sibling bullying is this: One child is always the aggressor, and another child is always the victim.
 Parents should also look for signs of aggression that aims to leave the other child feeling humiliated or defeated.